ab5tract/comma-plugin/README.md

-# Comma
+# Raku IntelliJ Plugin
-## The Raku IDE plugin for IntellIj IDEA
+## RIP - a Raku plugin for IntelliJ IDEs

-This is a continuation of the work done by the fine folks at Edument[^discontinuation] to build and support an IDE for Raku.
-The standalone mode is off the table for the moment, but running as a plugin in `IntelliJ IDEA` is fully supported.
+This is a continuation of the work done by the fine folks at Edument[^discontinuation] to build and support Comma, an IDE for Raku.
+They were kind enough to release the source code, which is how we have RIP now.

+Unfortunately the standalone mode is off the table for the moment, as JetBrains do not provide any guidance or documentation on how to currently build a standalone version.
+Howver running as a plugin is fully supported inside of `IntelliJ IDEA` or any of the IntelliJ IDEs.

 It is now built with `Gradle IntelliJ Platform Plugin 2.0` and requires IntelliJ IDEA version `2024.2` or later, available for download [here](https://www.jetbrains.com/idea/download/) (scroll down for the free Community edition).

+### Notice to existing Comma users

+The project structures have changed between Comma and RIP.
+Pains have been taken such that the plugin will automtically resolve this issue, however _it is a good idea for any Comma users to clear their IDE's cache_ for good measure.

 ### Install